-It is each individual organisation’s responsibility to ensure that they follow government guidance for each UK nation where they are fundraising, and to consider this guidance and apply it to their work.
+It is each individual organisation’s responsibility to ensure that they consider government guidance for each UK nation where they are fundraising, and consider this guidance and apply it to their work.
 By doing so, organisations can continue to fundraise in a way that protects the safety and wellbeing of donors and the public, as well as fundraisers, and that they act responsibly in making and explaining their decisions where necessary.
 More information can be found here for England, Scotland, Wales and Northern Ireland.

 We aim to update this guidance as and when relevant changes are made.
-However, organisations should always follow Government guidance and any restrictions that are in place at the time of their fundraising.
+However, organisations should always follow government guidance and any restrictions that are in place at the time of their fundraising.

 In this guidance ‘you’ means a fundraising organisation.
 We have used the word ‘ensure’ to highlight any requirements set by government and the word ‘must’ indicates requirements set within the Code of Fundraising Practice.

-COVID-19 has not gone away and you will need to continue to act cautiously to prevent the spread of the virus.
 Fundraising activities should only happen when you are satisfied that they can be done safely, in line with this guidance and following relevant Government guidance, and where the risks associated with the activities can be properly managed.
 You should consider this guidance, the nature of the activity, the location, the preparation, and undertake a risk assessment to inform decisions.